-Research and Development: Research and Development expenses increased \$341,000 to \$927,000 for the three months ended September 30, 2006 compared to \$586,000 for the three months ended September 30, 2005.
+Research and Development: Research and development expenses increased \$2,091,000 to \$4,179,000 for the nine months ended March 31, 2007 compared to \$2,088,000 for the nine months ended March 31, 2006.
 The increase was due to a number of factors including the initial fee following the appointment of the clinical research organization which has commenced preparations for enrollment of patients into the Phase III OVATURE clinical trial.
-Costs were also incurred in connection with the production scale-up activities of phenoxodiol and the initial development of the NDA (New Drug Application) documentation.
-A further contributing factor to the increase in the research and development expenses for the three months ended September 30, 2006 compared to corresponding period in 2005 was an increase in the research and development service fees incurred under the services agreement with Novogen as a result of the additional time spent on OVATURE clinical trial and in developing the recently licensed product candidates NV-196 and NV-143.
+Costs were also incurred in connection with the production scale-up activities of phenoxodiol and the development of the NDA documentation.
+A further contributing factor to the increase in the research and development expenses for the nine months ended March 31, 2007 compared to corresponding period in 2006 was an increase in the research and development service fees incurred under the services agreement with Novogen as a result of the additional time spent on OVATURE clinical trial and in developing the recently licensed product candidates NV-196 and NV-143.
 We expect research and development clinical trial expenses to increase significantly in the future due to the Phase III OVATURE study.

-License Fees: Milestone license fees of \$5,000,000 have been expensed in the three months ended September 30, 2006.
-This license fee was due on the later of November 1, 2003 or such later date when the cumulative total of all funds received from debt or equity issuances and revenue received from commercialization (income other than sales) and sales of phenoxodiol products exceeds \$50,000,000.
-Following the PIPE share issue on July 11, 2006 the funds received from equity issuances exceeded \$50,000,000 which triggered this license fee payment.
-Milestone license fees of \$1,000,000 were expensed in the three months ended September 30, 2005 in connection with the annual milestone license fee of \$4,000,000 due to Novogen December 31, 2005.
+License Fees: The second lump sum licence fee of \$5,000,000 due under the terms of the licence agreement has been expensed in the nine months ended March 31, 2007.
+This second lump sum license fee was due on the later of November 1, 2003 or such later date when the cumulative total of all funds received from debt or equity issuances and revenue received from commercialization (income other than sales) and sales of phenoxodiol products exceeds \$50,000,000.
+Following the PIPE capital raising on July 11, 2006 the funds received from equity issuances exceeded \$50,000,000 which triggered this license fee payment.
+Milestone license fees of \$4,000,000 were expensed in the nine months ended March 31, 2006.
+Of this milestone license fee expense, \$2,000,000 was in connection with the December 31, 2006 annual milestone license fee of \$8,000,000.
+The balance of the milestone license fee expense of \$2,000,000 was in connection with the annual milestone fee of \$4,000,000 that was paid to Novogen in January, 2006.
+Pursuant to the licence agreement amendment deed entered into in June 2006, the \$8,000,000 annual milestone licence fee, due on December 31, 2006, was postponed until the receipt of an NDA in the U.S. or marketing approval for phenoxodiol is obtained.

-Selling, General and Administrative: Selling, general and administrative expenses increased by \$1,749,000 to \$2,088,000 for the three months ended September 30, 2006 compared to \$339,000 for the three months ended September 30, 2005.
-The increase was due primarily to the cost of the share-based payment of the SEDA commitment fee paid to Cornell Capital Partners, LLP in the form of shares and warrants which were valued at \$1,642,000.
+Selling, General and Administrative: Selling, general and administrative expenses increased by \$1,989,000 to \$3,087,000 for the nine months ended March 31, 2007 compared to \$1,098,000 for the nine months ended March 31, 2006.
+The increase was due primarily to the cost of the share-based payment of the SEDA commitment fee paid to Cornell Capital Partners ("Cornell") in the form of shares and warrants which were valued at \$1,642,000 and general corporate expenses including an increase in legal compliance costs, travel and service fees paid to Novogen reflecting an increase in corporate and accounting services and insurance.